begmuhommet/low-ops-docs/docs/application/environments/create.md

 # New Environment

-This documentation provides a step by step guide on how to create new environmnets.
+This documentation provides a step by step guide on how to create new environments.

 ## Creating new environment